sosy-lab/cpachecker/doc/Developing.md

    or create your own.
    To select the configuration, specification, and program files use the text box "program arguments" in the launch configuration editor.
-   Step 8 of the section "Running CPAchecker" above describes what can be entered here.
    The text box "VM arguments" should contain "-ea" to enable assertion checking.

 7. Recommended: